iotaledger/hornet/docs/getting_started/installation_steps.md

 Using this method, you have to make sure the executable runs in a daemon mode using for example `systemd`.

-> Please note: Hornet uses an in-memory cache and so it is necessary to provide a grace period while shutting it down (at least 200 secs) in order to save all data to an underlying persistent storage
+> Please note: Hornet uses an in-memory cache and so it is necessary to provide a grace period while shutting it down (at least 200 seconds) in order to save all data to the underlying persistent storage.

 Please continue to [post-installation steps](../post_installation/post_installation.md) to properly configure Hornet.

 ### Example of systemd unit file
-Assuming Hornet binary is extracted to `/opt/hornet` together with configuration files, `systemd` unit file may look:
+Assuming the Hornet binary is extracted to `/opt/hornet` together with configuration files, `systemd` unit file would be:

 ```plaintext
 [Unit]